 - Check with your insurance provider to see if Watkins Health Services is considered in-network or out-of-network.

 - Be proactive; review your insurance benefits so that you are prepared when you need to use your coverage.

-- Know your deductible, co-pay and stop loss amounts.
+- Know your deductible, co-pay and other out of pocket costs.